daniel-swyst/screen-text-extractor/README.md

 - The pattern used for detection can be customized depending on the game’s chat format.
 - Works best with **high-contrast text** in the screenshots for accurate OCR.

 ## Possible Improvements / Future Work
-- Add multi-language support for text recognition
-- Implement automatic Excel formatting for multiple bosses and channels
+- Implement **manual window/area selection** for screenshots
-- Add GUI for easier configuration of screenshot area and pattern
-- Log historical events for trend analysis or statistics
+- Add **pattern configuration**, so users can define custom detection rules